 At the crack of dawn if I roll over in bed and twist my neck just the right way, I can see the sunrise from our bedroom window.
 It’s quite the view.
+Frederick County – our new extended neighborhood – has views galore and we’re determined to see them all, including the covered bridges.

 This morning I slept long past dawn.
 When I rolled over and looked out the window I saw Dakota lazily munching grass and sporting a thick green blanket to ward off the chill of the morning.
 Dakota is our neighbor, along with his pals goat 1 and goat 2.
 Thinking it would be best to just snuggle under the warmth of the comforter, I turned my back to the view and snoozed a while longer.